freyalaluna/CS415_t05/reports/P5_TestCases.md

 - Verify that the project status is set to Active
 - Verify that the Start Project button is no longer visible

+12.2 A planned or suspended project with missing qualifications cannot be started
+- Click the project tab
+- Click on a project
+- Verify that the project status is either  planned or suspended
+- Verify that the project has missing qualifications
+- Verify that the Start Project button is not visible

 ## 13. Finish project.